Gift Ideas You’ll Only Find in Cannon Beach

 The Oregon Coast (in watercolor)

-Step into Jeffrey Hull Gallery and you’ll find original watercolors and limited edition prints highlighting the many moods of the Pacific Northwest Coast.
+Step into Jeffrey Hull Gallery, and you’ll find original watercolors and limited edition prints highlighting the many moods of the Pacific Northwest Coast.
 Cannon Beach painter (and surfer!)
-Jeffrey Hull has become known for paintings portraying his understandable love affair with sea, sky, wind and waves in a rich patina of color and light.
-Take home a piece from his gallery in Sandpiper Square as a special way to remember your Oregon Coast visit.
+Jeffrey Hull has become known for paintings portraying his understandable love affair with sea, sky, wind, and waves in a rich patina of color and light.
+Take home a piece from his gallery in Sandpiper Square as a unique way to remember your Oregon Coast visit.